Five healthy alternatives (replacements) to Sugary Drinks

 “The number one source of added sugar in our diet is from sugar-sweetened beverages,” says Amanda Nash, a registered dietitian with the Heart and Stroke Foundation.
 Sugary drinks include things such as iced flavoured coffees, sports drinks, pop and fruit juice.

 One problem with sugary drinks is that they don’t leave you feeling as full as solid foods do– even if they both have the same amount of calories.
 After drinking a sugary drink, even though you might have consumed hundreds of calories, you’re still hungry and you will continue to eat as if you’d consumed nothing at all.
 “That’s really how sugar-sweetened beverages can add to extra caloric intake,” says Nash.
+Look into the difference between Drinkmate soda water vs sparkling water if you want to learn more about carbonated drinks.

 The Heart and Stroke Foundation recommends that your total intake of added sugars does not exceed ten percent of your total daily calories (and ideally five percent).
 “To put that into perspective, ten percent for the average person eating a 2000-calorie diet would be 48 grams,” explains Nash.
 This may seem like a lot but one can of pop usually has about 35 grams of added sugar.